ergon/airlock-helm-charts/charts/microgateway/README.md

 * The Mapping configuration is applied to all requests sent to the backend service.
 * There is only one backend service.

-The Helm chart provides a simple configuration which can be adjusted with the `config.default.*` parameters.
-All settings have already configured a default value.
-So only the values which differ from the default value have to be configured.
+By default, the Airlock Microgateway is configured with the [Simple DSL configuration](#simple-dsl-configuration).
+The default values can be adjusted as outlinded below:

 **Example:**

 custom-values.yaml
 ```
 config:
+  global:
     IPHeader:
       trustedProxies:
         - 10.0.0.0/28
-  default:
+  simple:
     mapping:
       entryPath: /
     backend: